python-cachier/cachier/README.rst

 Setting up a Cache
 ~~~~~~~~~~~~~~~~~~
-You can add a deafult, pickle-based persistent cache to your function - meaning it will last across different Python kernels calling the wrapped function - by decorating it with the ``cachier`` decorator (notice the ``()``!).
+You can add a deafult, pickle-based, persistent cache to your function - meaning it will last across different Python kernels calling the wrapped function - by decorating it with the ``cachier`` decorator (notice the ``()``!).

 .. code-block:: python